shader-slang/slangpy/README.md

 Conveniently, as we're simply wrapping Slang function calls, if a custom differential were provided for the function in question, it would naturally be called as part of the backward pass above.

-Thus far I am inclined to suggest we leave forward differentials out of the Python api until required - they can of course still be calculated within a slang program, however I'm concerned that by attempting to wrap a Pythonic api around both forward and backward differentials we'd end up creating confusion unnecesarily, especially given 'forward' typically refers to the forward feedback step of a neural network in the context of machine learning frameworks.
+Thus far I am inclined to suggest we leave forward differentials out of the Python api until required - they can of course still be calculated within a slang program, however I'm concerned that by attempting to wrap a Pythonic api around both forward and backward differentials we'd end up creating confusion unnecesarily, especially given 'forward' typically refers to the feed-forward step in the context of machine learning frameworks.

 ## Explicit batched types